lmccargar/Software-Development-Lifecycle/README.md

 My Home CS-250-X6339 Software Development Lifecycle 21EW6 How do I interpret user needs and implement them into a program?
 How does creating “user stories” help with this?

 The "user stories" gives the Scrum-agile team the user's perspective for the project.
-Letting the team know, who are the users, what they should expect from the solution, and how it will enhance their work duties.
-The user value statement lets the Scrum-agile team understand who is the users, their vision of the solution, and the abilities they expect the solution to do for them.
+Letting the team know, what they should expect from the solution, and how it will enhance their work duties.
+The user value statement lets the Scrum-agile team understand who are the users, their vision of the solution, and the abilities they expect the solution to do for them.

 How do I approach developing programs?
 What agile processes do I hope to incorporate into my future development work?